 So, what are some of the things that you can do about a hormone headache?

 Hormone imbalances and hormone headaches tend to be the symptom of a deeply embedded energy habit, and as such, it will take a while to re-pattern that habit into one of balance and health.
-So commit to working with your NL points at least once a day.
-The reward of not living in that hormone fog will be worth it.

 With love, Prune